-Although the headings aren’t inspired by God, they are important because they give us some understanding of the Psalm and they help us to see why it was written.
+Although the headings aren’t inspired by God, they are important because they give us some understanding of the Psalm, and they help us to see why it was written.
 The headings usually tell us four things.

-1. Who wrote them, probably wrote them or possibly wrote them.
+1. Who wrote them, probably wrote them, or possibly wrote them.

 2. Information about the historical background to the Psalm.
-Why it was written.
+Why was it written?

 3. They tell us of the tune the Psalm was written to.